cakekindel/cakekindel/README.md

 ## Who I am
 ### Intro
 I am a software engineer, based in Arizona!
-I love ramen,
-taking landscape photos of beautiful places, and raising houseplants.
+I love ramen, taking landscape photos of beautiful places, rock climbing, and raising houseplants.

 ### Values
 I am all about creating software that is: